Last updated on August 19th, 2022 at 11:12 pm

 - FDA Issues warning about BPA exposure in babies

 I’m not sure why JPMA felt the need to share this with their newsletter readers, pulling quotes like “scientifically illiterate legislators are quick to panic” and highlighting scaremongering that’s making things happen.
 The content sounds motivated and defensive rather than weighing both sides of the issue in a thoughtful manner.
-It’s not what I would expect from an organization that specializes in the safety of children’s products.
+It’s not what I would expect from an organization specializing in children’s products’ safety.
 You can see the newsletter in it’s entirety here.
 (It’s copied from an email into PDF)